bblanchon/ArduinoJson/README.md

 ------------

 From Arduino's Forum user `jflaplante`:
-> I tried the  [aJson and json-arduino] before trying your library.
+> I tried aJson json-arduino before trying your library.
 I always ran into memory problem after a while.
 > I have no such problem so far with your library.
 It is working perfectly with my web services.

 From Arduino's Forum user `gbathree`: